voussoir/voussoir.net/voussoir.net/writing/browser_in_the_dark/browser_in_the_dark.md

 https://archive.org/details/NightLight_201809

-I was able to open the iso in 7-zip and extract the level artwork as bmp files and produce the toy below.
-I will continue experimenting with these files.
-Stay tuned.
+I was able to open the iso in 7-zip, extract the level artwork as bmp files, produce the toy below.
+I've made a [followup article](/writing/night_light_1995) with the other assets.

-I tried to approach it with mix-blend-mode, but I don't think you can use those effects to produce arbitrary image masks.
+I first tried to approach it with mix-blend-mode, but I don't think you can use those effects to produce arbitrary image masks.
 I got it done with a more traditional method of translating a background-image property.
 The only jank fix I'm not really happy about is the background-size property for the flashlight layer, which I had to set using px values in javascript to match the rendered size of the parent.
 All the other background-size options created ill effects when I wanted to change the size of the flashlight to anything other than 100%.
 But I'm not that good with CSS and there might be a better answer.

 Please turn off your flashlight first.
 Or don't, and enjoy the two effects together!